assemblee-virtuelle/semapps/website/docs/middleware/ontologies.md

 ##### Return

-The ontology, or `null` if no ontology with this prefix was registered.
+The ontology, or `null` if no ontology with this prefix or namespace was registered.

 ### `getPrefixes`